Convergence of continuous-time stochastic gradient descent with applications to deep neural networks: Proofs

 Next we turn to the proof of Theorem \ref{nn1}.
-We start with some preliminary lemmas in order to find bounds for the function $a(w)$, $b(w)$, and $g(w)$ defined in Section 2.
-Recall the setup and notation introduced in Section \ref{sec:app}. \begin{lemma} For all $w=(W_1, W_2,\ldots,W_L)\in \R^D$,
+We start with a preliminary lemma that gives bounds for the functions $a(w)$, $b(w)$, and $g(w)$ defined in (\ref{eq:a}) and (\ref{eq:b}), which will be useful in order to bound the functions (\ref{eq:A}) and (\ref{eq:B}).
+Recall the setup and notation introduced in Section \ref{sec:app}.
+To state the lemma, we first introduce some notation to study the derivative of the neural network with respect to the input layer $W_1$, following \cite{C22}.